 - Special Forces Assessment and Selection (SFAS) program (three weeks)

 - Special Forces Qualification Course (SFQC) (62 to 98 weeks)

-As you can see, regardless of if you go active duty Army or join the National Guard and try out for the above training program, it requires commitment.
+Regardless of whether you go active-duty Army or join the National Guard and try out for the above training program, it requires commitment.
 Just because it is "reserve status" does not mean it is easy or involve less travel for training and deployments.

-If you are worried about losing your job after training and deployments, it is actually against the law for an employer to fire you.
+If you are worried about losing your job after training and deployments, it is against the law for an employer to fire you.
 See the Uniformed Services Employment and Reemployment Rights Act (USERRA)

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.